apache/openwebbeans/readme/README_1_0_0-alpha-2.txt

 Library Configuration
 ------------------------------------------
-To run openwebbeans applications in the Java EE based application server, you could add JSR-299 API and JSR-330 API into the server common classpath, and implementation, plugins and dependent jars into your "WEB-INF/lib" directory of the Java EE Web Application.
+To run openwebbeans applications in the Java EE based application server, you could add the JSR-299 API and JSR-330 API into the server common classpath, and implementation, plugins and dependent jars into your "WEB-INF/lib" directory of the Java EE Web Application.